Wildfire west of HilliardWildfire west of Hilliard

 Clay County opened a call center Monday morning for questions about the fires — 877-252-9362.
 If it’s an emergency, call 911.

-The Putnam County Sheriff’s Office had stopped traffic Sunday at West Tocoi Road near Palmetto Bluff due to that fire, which had also halted Amtrak train service through the area.
+The Putnam County Sheriff’s Office had stopped traffic Sunday at West Tocoi Road near Palmetto Bluff due to fire, which also had halted Amtrak train service through the area.

 A 500-acre fire just southeast of the Railroad Complex fire, near Millican Road, is 70% contained, while a 106-acre fire just north of the Rodman area is 80% contained.
 And a 325-acre wildfire west of Keuka is 85% contained, the forest service said.